 In the ultimate extension of Yellow's special starter Pikachu after D/P/Pt's awfully limited Amity Square, you will now be followed in the overworld by whichever Pokémon is at the front of your party, even if it's a fish.
 (Or a god of time.)
 You can even talk to it to find it's picked up items or get a special message depending on the location and the species or type of the Pokémon, and if you have that Pokémon use an HM, you'll actually see it doing it in the overworld.
 It's really neat; they truly went the extra mile to make this feature worthwhile.
 It's no wonder it's immensely popular.

-One part of this is the so-called "Shiny Leaf", which Pokémon may be able to pick up at certain locations depending on their nature.
+One part of this is the so-called "Shiny Leaves", which Pokémon may be able to pick up at certain locations depending on their nature.
 This is not actually an item, but something that's shown on the Pokémon's status screen.
 Once a Pokémon has five Shiny Leaves, Ethan/Lyra will give you a new star for your Trainer Card if you show it to him/her, as well as turning the leaves into a Leaf Crown and giving you a special certificate of your bond with your Pokémon.

 You can now take your Pokémon out for a walk in real life by uploading them onto the "Pokéwalker", a special Pokéball-like pedometer that not only allows your Pokémon to gain experience as you accumulate real-life steps but also lets you catch Pokémon and find items.
 There are even event Pokéwalker courses that let you catch Surfing and Flying Pikachu and the like.